Ferdi265/adwaita-solarized-qt/README.md

 discontinued [numix-solarized][numix-solarized] is an okay stand-in until GTK2 dies or an adw-gtk2 theme is made.

+Upstream is no longer maintained, but this fork will continue to exist as long as it's feasible for me to keep compatible with Qt.

 [solarized]: https://ethanschoonover.com/solarized/
 [adw-qt]: https://github.com/FedoraQt/adwaita-qt
 [adw-gtk3]: https://github.com/lassekongo83/adw-gtk3